Mhtonoy/SpringPrograms/README.md

+# Pojo (Plain Old Java Object) Class
+A simple Java class with fields and getters/setters, used for data representation without framework dependencies.

+# JavaBean Class
+A serializable class with a no-argument constructor, often used to encapsulate data and adhere to JavaBeans conventions for easy integration with frameworks.

+   - ## Properties of JavaBean class
+      A JavaBean class is a Java class that follows the following conventions:-
+      1. `It should have private properties`

+      2. `It should have public getter and setter methods to get and set the property values.`

+      3. `It should have public no-arg constructor or default constructor.`

+      - A **Java Bean Object** is an instance of **Java Bean Class.**
+      - It is a reusable, encapsulated Java component with properties, getters, and setters, designed for easy integration and manipulation.

 In normal projects we have to download the **jar** files manually.
 But when we create **MAVEN** project, we provide **dependencies**, through which **jar** files are automatically downloaded.
 We don't need to download the jar files manually and add them in project.

 The required **jar** files are: